purdue-cs193-fall-2019/homework-1-avikagarg/index.md

 # Avika Garg's First CS193 Homework

+## My Favorite Things About CS193

+- The class helps with jobs, resumes, interviews and much more.
+- The TA's are great!
+- The cs193 spotify playlist is slaps.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.